Bad Communication

 Bad Communication is the first mini-album by the Japanese rock duo B'z, released in 1989.
 The album was the first hit album for the band, debuting at number 15.
-The album also includes the band's first two English versions of previous songs—in this case, "Out of the Rain" and "Dakara Sono Te Wo Hanashite", both from their debut album—dubbed "Off the Lock Style".
+The album also includes the band's first two English versions of previous songs—in this case, "Out of the Rain" and "Dakara Sono Te Wo Hanashite", both from their debut album—arranged as if they were tracks from Off the Lock, dubbed "Off the Lock Style".
 It peaked at number 12 on the Oricon weekly albums chart in 1991, and by 1993, was certified million by the RIAJ.
 It was eventually certified 3× platinum, selling over 1,200,000 copies.
 The song was used in a commercial for Fujitsu's FM Towns computers.

 "Bad Communication" has been remade three times: an edited "E-Style" version with English lyrics, which appeared on Wicked Beat and B'z The Best "Pleasure", the "(000-18)" bluesy unplugged version from the album Loose, and one version called "-Ultra Pleasure Style-" as the opening of B'z The Best "Ultra Pleasure".

 The song is played very often in concert.